RGB: Internet tales

 These books conceptualise the Internet as a living organism and tell a story of its past, present, and future and are divided in twelve thematic chapters.

-Technosphere - The power of (ten) scale.
+Technosphere - The power of (ten) scale (Powers of Ten - Eames).

 I decided to create a sort of Internet memoirs in the form of a visual catalogue and draw a comparison between its different temporal relationships.
 In order to demonstrate such contrast, I developed the concept of three separate, yet interrelated books.
 Each of them reveals a different time, but with parallel moments.
 Each of the books’ chapters was explored in a related visual way.